null

 The Difference Between Sound Isolation and Absorption

-Acoustic wall panels, no matter the core material, are used to help improve the sound INSIDE a room.
-This material helps absorb sound waves and prevents them from causing slap back echo and reverb in a small room.
-Isolation products stop the transfer of sound from one room to another by adding mass, different layers with different densities achieving the highest results.
-Unfortunately, currently, this is the only way to properly isolate a room.
+Acoustic wall panels, regardless of the core material, are used to improve the sound quality inside a room.
+This material helps absorb sound waves and prevents them from causing slapback echo and reverb in a small room.
+Isolation products stop the transfer of sound from one room to another by adding mass, different layers with different densities, achieving the highest results.
+Unfortunately, currently, this is the only way to isolate a room properly.

 Measuring a Room’s Isolation